FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountquantity.md

 ## Usability Constraints

-**Aggregation:** When aggregating Commitment Discount Quantity for utilization calculations, it's important to exclude *commitment discount* purchases (i.e. when *ChargeCategory* is "Purchase") that are paid to cover future eligible charges (e.g., *Commitment Discount*).
+**Aggregation:** When aggregating Commitment Discount Quantity for commitment utilization calculations, it's important to exclude *commitment discount* purchases (i.e. when *ChargeCategory* is "Purchase") that are paid to cover future eligible charges (e.g., *Commitment Discount*).
+Otherwise, when accounting for all upfront or accrued purchases, it's important to exclude *commitment discount* usage (i.e. when *ChargeCategory* is "Usage").
 This exclusion helps prevent double counting of these quantities in the aggregation.

 ## Content constraints